CATHOLIC DIOCESE OF JACKSON

 Papers and letterbooks from Bishop Richard Oliver Gerow, Bishop William Henry Elder (the Civil War Bishop) and others, historic documents such as the papal bull establishing the diocese, and photographs that capture the culture and growth of the church and the state from the late 1800s.

 These materials are presented online for educational purposes only.
 Images may contain copyrighted material.
-Use of these materials on websites, in exhibits, or in publications requires the permission of Roman Catholic Diocese of Jackson and/or the legal copyright holder.
+Use of these materials on websites, in exhibits, or in publications requires the permission of the Catholic Diocese of Jackson and/or the legal copyright holder.
 The user bears full responsibility for securing any and all appropriate permissions.
-Please contact Roman Catholic Diocese of Jackson for further information.
+Please contact the Catholic Diocese of Jackson for further information.